isabelle-np/personal-library/README.md

 - Fully responsive layout across all devices.
 - Server-Side Rendering (SSR) implementation for better performance and SEO.
 - Redesign genre and status filtering to decouple logic and improve maintainability.
-- Implement complex state management using a robust library like Redux or Zustand.
 - Fetch book data via API or store in a database (Goodreads no longer supports their API).
 - Ensure semantic correctness by using links instead of buttons for navigation.
 - Add comprehensive unit tests for all components to improve reliability.
 - Improve AI analysis accuracy by integrating a more advanced model.
-- Analytics insights to track user interactions, such as most viewed books or genres.
 - AI-powered recommendations for new books based on current books.
 - Screen reader testing with NVDA to ensure accessibility for visually impaired users.
 - Adopt a feature-based folder structure for better scalability and maintainability.